Camp Mack is Back! Please note the following restrictions!

-Night riding is permitted at Camp Mack.
-SAMBA highly recommends never riding at night alone and riders to have two lights; one mounted on the handle bar and one mounted on the helmet.
+Night riding is permitted at Camp Mack no less than 30 minutes after sunset.
+SAMBA highly recommends never riding at night alone and riders to have two lights; one mounted on the handlebar and one mounted on the helmet.

 J Edward Mack Scout Reservation

 - The J.E.
 Mack Scout Reservation is a private property owned and operated by the PA Dutch Council (http://padutchbsa.org/) of the Boy Scouts of America.

 - The 1000+ acre property is open to the public for mountain biking, hiking, trail running and other non-scouting activities provided the Camp closure dates/ map restrictions are observed and respected.

 - Hunting is permitted only through the exclusive use of the Hammer Creek hunt Club

 - SAMBA and the Pa Dutch Council have been working together since early 2002 and continue this relationship under a VOLUNTEER TRAIL STEWARDSHIP AGREEMENT that is new for 2015.